 1. VIZIO SB46514-F6 Home Theater Sound System

 If you’re looking for a soundbar with Dolby Atmos, the Vizio Soundbar is certainly a top contender.
-VIZIO SB46514-F6 is a 5.1.4 home theater sound system that has become extremely popular over.
-Each part is constructed with high-quality metal parts which give the system a premium look and feel.
+VIZIO SB46514-F6 is a 5.1.4 home theater sound system that has become extremely popular.
+Each part is constructed with high-quality metal parts, which give the system a premium look and feel.

 The VIZIO SB46514-F6 also features Google’s Chromecast built-in and works with Google Assistant.
 For Google Assistant, however, you will need an external Google device.

 Taking a closer look at the system itself, the VIZIO SB46514-F6 comprises of a soundbar, subwoofer and two satellite surround speakers.